Jan 17, 2023

 How hard are Loyalty Programs to manage?

-Modern Loyalty Programs are built users in mind.
-They Require some basic math, but a good program will have clear instructions and a easy to use end-user interface.
+Modern Loyalty Programs are built with users in mind.
+They Require some basic math, a good program will have clear instructions and an easy-to-use administrative panel.
+You should look for a program with a modern admin panel and organized settings.

 How much do they cost to build?